mwshinn/PyDDM/doc/quickstart.rst

 - **nondecision**: the non-decision time, in units of seconds.
 Both positive and negative values are valid.
-- **mixture_coef**: By default, PyDDM returns an RT distribution which is a mixture model of the DDM RT distribution and the uniform distribution.
-This parameter defines the ratio of uniform distribution to DDM RT distribution.
+- **mixture_coef**: By default, PyDDM returns an RT distribution which is a mixture model of the GDDM RT distribution and the uniform distribution.
+This parameter defines the ratio of uniform distribution to GDDM RT distribution.
   Set to 0 to disable the mixture model.
 By default, this is 0.02.
 (Mixture models assist with model fitting when using maximum likelihood, which we will discuss later in this tutorial.)